GotoFinal/blog/_posts/2017-10-08-java-default-hashcode.md

   return value;
 }
 ```
-So, we have simple global Park-Miller RNG, some random value based on object address, always `1`, simple counter, just 32 bit pointer address, and currently used "Marsaglia's xor-shift scheme with thread-specific state".
+So, we have a simple global Park-Miller RNG, some random value based on object address, always `1`, simple counter, just 32 bit pointer address, and currently used "Marsaglia's xor-shift scheme with thread-specific state".
 What can be also interesting, identity hash code can never be 0, if it will somehow generate 0, it will be changed to `0xBAD` value.

 And that would be all for this simple post, next time when you will be reading/talking about internal hashcode generation, as we all do this after work (oh, you don't? that's weird!), you will know how it works and that you should not synchronize on objects that don't override hashcode or are stored as keys in identity hash map!